rapidsai/xgboost-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `rapidsai-nightly` channel has been enabled, `libxgboost, py-xgboost, xgboost` can be installed with `conda`:
+Once the `rapidsai-nightly` channel has been enabled, `libxgboost, py-xgboost, r-xgboost, xgboost` can be installed with `conda`:

 ```
-conda install libxgboost py-xgboost xgboost
+conda install libxgboost py-xgboost r-xgboost xgboost
 ```

 or with `mamba`:

 ```
-mamba install libxgboost py-xgboost xgboost
+mamba install libxgboost py-xgboost r-xgboost xgboost
 ```

 It is possible to list all of the versions of `libxgboost` available on your platform with `conda`: